ngelman1/Jenkins2Tekton_converter/README.md

 This project requires the LlamaStack server running in the background to handle the vector database and RAG functionality.

-### 1. Start the LlamaStack Server (Mandatory)
+### 1. Start the Llama index container

-The server runs on `http://localhost:8321` and acts as the backend for the vector database and LLM endpoint.
+The server runs on `http://localhost:8320` and acts as the backend for the vector database and LLM endpoint.

 Ensure your `GEMINI_API_KEY` is set in your environment before running: